-Learn how to make this easy and quick sauerkraut with step-by-step photos and video to guide you along.
+Learn how to make sauerkraut with this easy recipe including step-by-step photos and video to guide you along.
 This is a quick sauerkraut recipe with the fermented cabbage ready in just 7 days.
 Great for keeping your gut health in tip-top shape, sauerkraut can be added as a healthy condiment to any meal.
 It’s vegan, vegetarian, gluten-free, low-carb friendly.

 Why Make Your Own Sauerkraut